Spinach Feta Omelet

 Notes

 Consider this recipe a template, and mix and match fillings as you like, following the basic amount ratios.
-Perhaps chopped ham and shredded cheddar, sauteed mushrooms and gruyere, smoked salmon and crème fraiche, cooked onions and steamed broccoli, prosciutto and grated fresh mozzarella…. there are really no wrong fillings for omelets.
-They are in fact a great way to use up some leftovers cooked vegetables, or things like ratatouille, chili, browned beef.
+Perhaps chopped ham and shredded cheddar, sautéed mushrooms and gruyere, smoked salmon and crème fraiche, cooked onions and steamed broccoli, prosciutto and grated fresh mozzarella…there are really no wrong fillings for omelets.
+They are, in fact, a great way to use up some leftover cooked vegetables or things like ratatouille, chili, and browned beef.

 Nutrition